andrewsinelnikov/MERNSnippet-How-To/task19/README.md

 ![12](img/12.png) <br />

 ### Step 7 (optional)
 It is considered best practice to keep the functions in a separate file.
-Usually these files are located in the folder
+Usually these files are located in the folder.
+This makes the code much cleaner <br />
 ![13](img/13.png) <br />